Module 12: Attention

 Key differences:

-Empirical result: 8 heads consistently outperform 1 head despite same parameter count.
-Diversity matters!
+Empirical result: 8 heads consistently outperform 1 head at equal parameter count.
+Diversity is the whole point.

 Q4: Causal Masking Computation